 2019 European elections: What you need to know

-But now the UK will definitely take part in the elections, returning 73 Members of the European Parliament (MEPs) to Brussels and Strasbourg.
+The UK will return 73 Members of the European Parliament (MEPs) to Brussels and Strasbourg.

 Who can vote in the EU elections in the UK?